dijasila/GPAW/doc/documentation/elph/elph.rst

 The last line in the above script constructs the electron-phonon matrix in terms of LCAO orbitals (and cell repetitions) and saves it as ``elph.supercell_matrix.dzp.pckl``.

-After both calculations are finished the final electron-phonon matrix can be constructed.
+After both calculations are finished the final electron-phonon matrix can be constructed with a 'simple' script. (:git:`~doc/documentation/elph/construct_matrix.py`)
-This step is usually very fast. (:git:`~doc/documentation/elph/construct_matrix.py`)

 .. literalinclude:: construct_matrix.py

 Code